Luann De Lesseps Says No One From ‘RHONY’ Is Friends With Bethenny Frankel Anymore

 Bethenny Frankel isn’t friends with any of the ladies from The Real Housewives of New York, according to her former castmate Luann de Lesseps.
-According to an exclusive report from Radar Online, none of the housewives has seen the Skinny Girl mogul since she ditched the show at the end of Season 11.
+According to an exclusive report from Radar Online, none of the housewives have seen the Skinny Girl mogul since she ditched the show at the end of Season 11.

-The reality star spoke to Radar at the Countess Luann de Lesseps & Friends Comedy Show at Slate in New York City earlier this week and claimed that no one has stayed in touch Frankel, indicating that she wasn’t true friends with any of the women.
+The reality star spoke to Radar at the Countess Luann de Lesseps & Friends Comedy Show at Slate in New York City earlier this week and claimed that no one has stayed in touch with Frankel, indicating that she wasn’t true friends with any of the women.

 “I haven’t seen her since she left the show,” de Lesseps said.
 “I don’t think any of us have.”